tytydraco/yessleep/out/I_followed_a_woman_to_a_private_pool_and_I_cant_find_the_door_PART_2.md

-“Alright, you know what…” I began, but just then, I started to hear a noise.
+“Fucking figures.
+You know…” I began, but just then, I started to hear a noise.